We Hear You

 100% of these were dealt with within our timescales

-complaints went to Stage 2 between July – September 2024
+of the Stage 1 complaints went to Stage 2 between October and December 2025

 Charlie’s story